 The emotional intensity of live music opens the mind to new ideas.
 67% of global audiences say the more emotionally engaged they are, the more open they are to new ideas.
 In fact, 90% said brands are welcome in the space as long as they find authentic ways to enhance their experience.

 Globally, concertgoers are 29% more affluent, 4X more likely to be micro-influencers (defined as having at least 1,000 followers on social channels) and are +121% more likely to say they are highly influential among peers.

 • Fans will travel for live: 72% of Gen Z/ Millennials have driven over 100 miles to attend a live music event.

 • Style matters to fans: Female Gen Z/Millennial live music fans spend 20 more minutes getting ready for a concert vs. everyday prep.
 And 85% of live music fans have purchased new clothing to wear to a live music event.

 • Fans are Tech Savvy: 71% of live music fans say their inner circle comes to them with questions around devices and tech products.

-To delve deeper into Live Nation’s The Power of Live study, download the white paper at: www.livenationsponsorship.com/international
+To delve deeper into Live Nation’s The Power of Live study, please contact your local office at one of the email address below.

 Quantitative Global survey (n=22,500): 13-49 year olds across Gen X, Y and Z; markets: US, Canada, Mexico, Brazil, UK, Germany, France, Scandinavia, China, Japan, Australia; October 2017.
 Qualitative US ethnographies (n=75) and live music intercepts (n=200+): 16-65 year olds; 2016-2018, Biometric Live Music US Experiment (n=40): 16-65 year olds, galvanic skin response, movable EEG device - alpha power brain waves, accelerometer for movement synchronicity; April 2018